 Retention and Student Success Initiatives

-- Early Alert with GradesFirst.
-GradesFirst is an automated, web-based retention management system.
-Northern uses many functions in GradesFirst to connect students to resources and keep them informed of their progress in courses.
+- Early Alert - GradesFirst is an automated, web-based retention management system.
+Northern uses many functions in GradesFirst to connect students to resources and keep them informed of their progress.

-- Total Withdraw Survey.
-This survey allows WVNCC to collect data about who leaves and why students leave to help us address areas of concern and design preventative strategies.
+- Total Withdraw Survey - This survey allows WVNCC to collect data that can help us address areas of concern and make improvements.

-- Project Graduation.
-In cooperation with the Records and Registrar Office, this program proposes multiple goals to help students graduate from certificate and degree programs at the school.
-For instance, students who apply for graduation but who are missing requirements work with the Director of Academic Student Support Services and the Records officer, as well as faculty and others, to graduate in their intended program or in another program in which they may have met all requirements.
+- Project Graduation - In cooperation with the Records and Registrar Office, this program proposes multiple goals to help students graduate from certificate and degree programs at the school.

 Links to Online Resources